Total proctocolectomy with ileostomy

 The day before your surgery:

-- You may be asked to drink only clear liquids, such as broth, clear juice, and water, after noontime.
+- You may be asked to drink only clear liquids, such as broth, clear juice, and water, after a certain time.

-- Your doctor or nurse may ask you to use enemas or laxatives to clear out your intestines.
-They will give you instructions for this.
+- You may need to use enemas or laxatives to clear out your intestines.
+Your provider will give you instructions for this.

 On the day of your surgery: